malnick/technoblogic/source/_posts/2016-03-24-the-data-center-operating-system-installer-part-1.markdown

 ## YAML Based Configuration File Format
 Previous versions of the DCOS shipped what our customers know as `dcos_generate_config.sh`.
 This bash script is in fact a self extracting docker container which runs our configuration generation library, this is what builds the DCOS configuration files per input in the config.yaml.

 This used to be in JSON format, but we moved this to a YAML format which is more user-friendly.
-In `DCOS v1.5` we shipped the first version of this new configuarion file format.
-In `DCOS v1.6` we made a modification to the format of this file to flatten the configuration parameters, so there are no nested dictionaries, simplifiying the process further.
+In `DCOS v1.5` we shipped the first version of this new configuration file format.
+In `DCOS v1.6` we made a modification to the format of this file to flatten the configuration parameters, so there are no nested dictionaries, simplifying the process further.

 ## The User Interface
 Finally, we built a completely new web-based graphical user interface.
 Previously, DCOS end-users relied on our documentation to get the configuration parameters in their config.yaml correct.
 These parameters were often a source of constant documentation updates and inputing them was error prone.
 The new GUI gives our end users constant feedback about the state of their configuration, and we hope to build this experience to make it even more dynamic in the future: